ernestkorir/maths-magician/README.md

 > Write a message to encourage readers to support your project

-If you like this project...
+If you like this project please follow me on [github](https://github.com/ernestkorir)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>